Final report for WPDP19-22

 Photography and Graphics - May 2019 - Sept.
 2020

-Progress: The writing of this manual is progressing, this includes step by step details of the techniques, the collection of semen from drones and the insemination of queens.
+Final Progress: This objective was designed to provide step by step details of the techniques, the collection of semen from drones and the insemination of queens.
 Of critical importance to include for success are the specialized beekeeping practices required for the care of queen and drones, to the establishment of laying inseminated queens in colonies.
-Photographs of most of these procedures have been prepared, although another active bee season is needed to complete these.
-Illustrations and graphics will be made to provide more detail, where needed.
-We anticipate having this work completed in 2021 and published prior to the Honey Bee Breeding Conference in 2022.
+Photographs of most of these procedures were prepared by 2021, although another active bee season (2022) was needed to complete these.
+Rather than a single Manual, the outcome of this objective was the production of 4 fact sheets (Eversion of the Drone Endophallus, Field Dissection of the Spermatheca, Insemination of the Queen, Semen Collection) and two mini-manuals (Harbo Syringe Users Manual, Schley Instrument Instructions).
+These fact sheets and manuals were used in training efforts and provided to participants of the Honey Bee Breeding and Reproductive Technologies Workshop (Objective 3).

 2. Preparation of Instructional Videos/Training DVDs